 Why We Love This Hotel

-- Fairytale castle, a 20-minute drive from Edinburgh
+- Fairytale baronial castle, 20 minutes' drive from Edinburgh

-- Enjoy traditional Scottish fare & the bar's extensive whiskey collection
+- Enjoy traditional Scottish fare & the bar's extensive whisky collection

 - Stay in the room used by Queen Elizabeth II during her visit in the 1960s

-Set on 35 acres, the hotel offers plenty in the way of outdoors activities.
+Set in 35 acres, the hotel offers plenty in the way of outdoors activities.
 Choose between traditional clay pigeon shooting, archery and falconry as well as more modern Segway tours.
-There are also well-tended gardens to explore and whiskey tasting is offered back at the main house.
-It doesn't have a restaurant as such, but every evening a set four-course banquet is served in the Tower Dining Room.
-At the bar, you'll find an extensive whiskey selection, including a good range of 10- and 12-year-old whiskeys as well as the rarer 40-year-old Glenfarclas.
+There are also well-tended gardens to explore and whisky tasting is offered back at the main house.
+It doesn't have a restaurant as such, but every evening a set 4-course banquet is served in the Tower Dining Room.
+At the bar, you'll find an extensive whisky selection, including a good range of 10- and 12-year-old whiskies as well as the rarer 40-year-old Glenfarclas.

-Nearby, Dalkeith Park (open daily April-October), Inveresk Lodge Garden (open daily), Musselburgh Racecourse and Musselburgh Links (one of the oldest golf courses in the world) are 5-10 minutes away by car.
+Nearby, Dalkeith Park (open daily April-October), Inveresk Lodge Farden (open daily), Musselburgh Race Course and Musselburgh Links (one of the oldest golf courses in the world) are 5-10 minutes away by car.
 Further afield, the mysterious caves at Gilmerton Cove are a 15-minute drive away.
 On your return to the castle, settle down in the lounge for Scottish-themed afternoon tea, including haggis sausage sandwiches and Highland shortbread (daily, from midday).